ccdgui/NuagesScraper/README.md

 # ScrapyScraper
-Web scraper using Python Scrapy.
+## A web scraper using Python Framework Scrapy

+A